 1. What is the latest date we can submit a prior authorization request?

 Prior authorization requests are accepted when they are submitted with all the required information.
 To avoid claim payment delays, suppliers should submit prior authorization requests 10-15 days before the start of scheduled repetitive services.
+As a reminder, for a standard request we have 10 days to review and provide a response once submitted.

 2. Will there be any notification for the beneficiary about the decision?